Man who claimed to have bomb near Capitol charged with threatening to use ‘weapon of mass destruction’

 His son’s fiancee, Courtney Foster, said Roseberry would tell everybody how much he agreed with Trump and “the way that he spoke the truth to the people,” but she was not aware of him attending any political events in D.C.

-Roseberry does not “believe in” watching TV and would get his news on his phone, Foster said.
-She wasn’t sure what sources he relied on, but he came away with a dislike for Biden and refusal to get vaccinated against the coronavirus.
+Roseberry also does not “believe in” watching TV and would get his news on his phone, Foster said.
+She wasn’t sure what sources he relied on, she said, but he came away with a dislike for Biden and refused to get vaccinated against the coronavirus.

 “He’s very big in politics and he’s very big in, you know, the way that things are right now.
 He keeps up with it,” Foster said.
 “And this is just a result of it.”